agile-learning-institute/mongodb_configurator_spa/PUNCH-LIST.md

 - Tests that enter values should reload the page and confirm state was preserved
 - Use existing test patterns from current 22 passing tests as foundation
 - Focus on real user workflows and interactions

+### Enumerator Versioning Rules
+- **New Version Creation**: Can only create the next sequential version (V2 → V3, V3 → V4)
+- **Version Deletion**: Can only delete the newest version (if V3 exists, can't delete V2)
+- **Version Locking**: Only the newest version can be unlocked/modified
+- **Test Structure**: Use V3 baseline setup to test strict versioning rules properly
+- **Dynamic Assertions**: Extract version numbers dynamically instead of hardcoding
+- **Business Logic Testing**: Verify that version navigation respects these rules

 ---